1 mg and 2 mg tablets

 While you are taking RESOTRANS

-If you experience severe diarrhoea after taking RESOTRANS, certain medicines such as the oral contraceptive pill may not work properly and the use of an extra method of contraception
+If you experience severe diarrhoea after taking RESOTRANS, certain medicines such as the oral contraceptive pill may not work properly and the use of an extra method of contraception is r

 Things you must do